umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 So all the steps we will go through:

 - Setting up a plugin
-- Write some basic "Hello World" HTML + JS
+- Write some basic "Hello World" HTML + JavaScript
 - Register the data type in Umbraco
 - Add external dependencies
 - Complete the markdown editor